 David has represented several pro bono clients on land use and real estate matters, including Kidspace Children’s Museum, Junior Blind of America, Watts Cinema and Education Center, and The Geffen Playhouse.
-He is involved in a number of civic, community and charitable organizations, serving on the Green Advisory Council of the California League of Conservation Voters, the Board of Directors of the Valley Industry & Commerce Association and Co-Chair of its Land Use Committee, the Executive Committee for the Central City Association, and President of the Board of Directors of Fusion Futbol Club.
-David also has been a member of the Westside Urban Forum, the Real Estate and Construction Cabinet of the Los Angeles Jewish Federation, the Planning Committee for the USC Real Estate Law and Business Forum and served on the Board of Trustees of Orthopaedic Institute for Children.
+He is involved in a number of civic, community and charitable organizations, serving on the Green Advisory Council of the California Environmental Voters, the Board of Directors of the Valley Industry & Commerce Association and Chair of its Land Use Committee, and the Executive Committee for the Central City Association.
+David also has been a member of the Westside Urban Forum, the Real Estate and Construction Cabinet of the Los Angeles Jewish Federation, the Planning Committee for the USC Real Estate Law and Business Forum, and served as President of the Board of Directors of Fusion Futbol Club.

 David has been a frequent guest lecturer on land use and entitlement issues at the University of Southern California Gould School of Law, USC Real Estate Law and Business Forum, CLE International, Lorman Education Services, and the Los Angeles County Bar Association.

 David achieved prominence early in his career, demonstrated with his selection in 2006 by the Central City Association for the annual Mover and Shaker Award for his work on L.A.
 Live, and being named to the Southern California Super Lawyers “Rising Stars” list from 2006-2012.
 Additionally, David was selected to Southern California Super Lawyers for 2023.